 Jerry Maguire (1996)

 This is the story of sports agent, Jerry Maguire, who leaves a major talent agency after putting his morals before business.
-Armed only with his industry experience, his former secretary from the agency and a single capricious client, Maguire begins rebuilding his career.
+Armed only with his industry experience, his former secretary from the agency and a single capricious client, Maguire begins rebuilding his careers.
 He starts his own independent agency and learns about the hardships that many small business owners face.
 Overall, he encounters the challenges of running and managing a business while simultaneously fostering close personal relationships.

 Based on the true story of Joy Mangano, this film depicts a headstrong inventor’s rise to fame at QVC.
 Joy, played by Jennifer Lawrence, comes from a disadvantaged background.
 Despite the odds, she pursues her ambitions.
 Joy faces challenges in financing, production, patent law and negotiations.
 Family jeopardizes what little success she has achieved to that point.
 She uses drive and determination to overcome those obstacles and goes on to become one of the biggest success stories in QVC history.